Aquafina-water-bottle/jp-mining-note/docs/docs/updating.md

 > (Main window) →  `Browse` →  `Fields...`.

-The `install.py` is picky about fields and its order, and by default, the script will reject any note type with modifications to the field list.
+The installation script is picky about fields and its order, and by default, the script will reject any note type with modifications to the field list.

 To fix this, there are a few cases to go through.